splynx/docs/files/en/customer_management/custom_additional_fields/custom_additional_fields.md

 Custom additional fields
 ==========

-To add additional field, click on the Config menu, and click on Additional field.
+To add an additional field, click on the Config menu, and click on Additional fields.

 ![Additional field](config.png)

-Select the module where you'd like to add an additional field and click on *Add button*.
+Select the module where you'd like to add an additional field and click on the *Add button*.

 ![Select module and add](module_and_add.png)